Blog

 Shrinkage and cracking of roofing materials can occur due to:

-Shrinkage can cause the roofing membrane to pull away from flashings, penetrations, and edges, while cracks can allow water to penetrate the roofing system, leading to leaks and further deterioration.
+Shrinkage can cause the roofing membrane to pull away from flashings, penetrations, and edges.
+Cracks can allow water to enter the roofing system, leading to leaks and further damage.

 Damaged Flashing

-Flashing is a critical component of any roofing system, designed to seal and waterproof the edges, penetrations, and transitions between the roof and other building elements, such as walls, chimneys, and vents.
+Flashing is an essential part of any roofing system.
+It seals and waterproofs the edges, penetrations, and transitions.
+These areas include connections between the roof and other building elements, like walls, chimneys, and vents.
 Flashing can become damaged due to:

 Damaged flashing can lead to water infiltration, leaks, and premature failure of the roofing system.